 As a young kid I had little to no expenditure and my savings grew quite fast.
 It was around this time that I became interested in the stock market and investing.
+For example, I noticed other things you could look into like boutique banks that people use to help them with their business.
 My parents had never bought or owned shares but I convinced my mum to open a brokerage account in my name.

 I was up and running.
 Soon after I made my first investment into a company called Billabong.
 (I lived on the Northern Beaches and it was a cool brand at the time).
 Over the next few years I would learn a lot about finance and investment while risking my own hard earned money.
 Luckily, I got it more right, than wrong and built up a healthy portfolio for a 14 to 15 year old.

 When I was 14 I also got my first proper job working at McDonalds.
 It paid around $4.90 per hour and I would often work in the afternoon after school and a weekend every so often.
 To be honest I didn’t love the job.
 I actually wanted to work at Woolworths where my neighbour who was a year older worked.

 Fortunately, I didn’t have to work there long.
 Luck would play a big part in this move but I ended up working at Bunnings Hardware.
 Only, the store I worked at wasn’t always a Bunnings.
 It was an old BBC Hardware.
 And they didn’t have an award wage for anyone under 18.

 As a result I went from earning $4.90 per hour to $15.
 It was like working triple time/public holiday rates every day of the week.
 The only catch was that I had to work both Saturday and Sunday.